 Keene is a medium-sized city located in the state of New Hampshire.
 With a population of 22,786 people and five constituent neighborhoods, Keene is the 11th largest community in New Hampshire.
-Keene has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Keene has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Keene is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Keene is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Keene is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Keene who work in teaching (9.87%), sales jobs (9.85%), and management occupations (9.75%).

 Also of interest is that Keene has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.62% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 8.62% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Keene, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.